-Students must complete two elective courses (a minimum of six credits) selected from any university graduatelevel courses not counted as core or concentration courses.
+In addition to meeting the core courses requirements, students who do not elect an area of concentration must complete two elective courses (a minimum of six credits) selected from any MBA courses not counted as core or foundation courses.
 Electives selected from outside of the MBA program must be approved by the student's advisor.